 Several other clinical trials are testing aerobic and nonaerobic exercise to see if they may help prevent or delay Alzheimer's dementia.
 Many questions remain to be answered: Can exercise or physical activity prevent age-related cognitive decline, MCI, or Alzheimer's dementia?
 If so, what types of physical activity are most beneficial?
 How much and how often should a person exercise?
 How does exercise affect the brains of people with no or mild symptoms?

 Until scientists know more, experts encourage exercise for its many other benefits.
-To learn more about exercise and physical activity for older adults, visit NIA's Go4Life campaign.
+Learn more about exercise and physical activity for older adults.

 Controlling high blood pressure is known to reduce a person's risk for heart disease and stroke.
 The NASEM committee of experts concluded that managing blood pressure when it's high, particularly for middle-aged adults, also might help prevent or delay Alzheimer's dementia.

 Many types of studies show a connection between high blood pressure, cerebrovascular disease (a disease of the blood vessels supplying the brain), and dementia.
 For example, it's common for people with Alzheimer's-related changes in the brain to also have signs of vascular damage in the brain, autopsy studies show.
 In addition, observational studies have found that high blood pressure in middle age, along with other cerebrovascular risk factors such as diabetes and smoking, increase the risk of developing dementia.